homanchou/xr/book/build-your-own-webvr-site.md

         user_id = Ecto.UUID.generate()
         conn |> put_session(:user_id, user_id) |> assign(:user_id, user_id)

       existing_id ->
         conn |> assign(:user_id, existing_id)
     end
   end
 ```

-This function takes a conn (some kind of connection struct), and some options that we don't care about.
-Then creates a new conn that adds a user_id into the cookie session, but only if it wasn't there already.
+This function (known as a function plug), just follows a certain convention.
+It takes a conn (a kind of connection struct), and second argument for some options that we don't care about now.
+Then it creates a new conn that adds a user_id into the cookie session, but only if it wasn't there already.

 We'll add this plug into the browser pipeline: